0501130164

 Direct Costs Related to Business Operations

-Direct costs are expenses that can be directly attributed to the production of goods or services.
+Direct costs encompass the expenses that are directly assignable to the production of goods or services.
 These costs are essential for the day-to-day functioning of a business and typically include:

 • Raw Materials: The cost of materials used in manufacturing products.